aureka/AurekaDisqusBundle/README.md

 =====================
 [![Build Status](https://travis-ci.org/aureka/AurekaDisqusBundle.png)](https://travis-ci.org/aureka/AurekaDisqusBundle)

 Provides Twig funtions to facilitate the integration of your Symfony site with Disqus.
-It renders the proper Javascript snippets for threads and comment count.
+It also enables the Disqus **Single Sign-On**.

-**Functions**
+#### Functions
 - `disqus(blogpost)`: Append the JavaScript for the disqus thread.
 - `disqus_count()`: Appends the JavaScript for the comment count.